Matcha Date Bars - Earth to Veg

 The matcha date bars are sliced into evenly sized rectangles.

-Step 4: Cut the dough into six evenly-sized bars using a bench scraper or a plastic knife.
+Step 4: Cut the matcha dough into six evenly-sized bars using a bench scraper or a plastic knife.
+(I’m doubling the recipe in these process photos, so I’m slicing the dough into a dozen bars.)

-Tip: If you’ve doubled the recipe, it should fit perfectly into an 8” x 8” pan.
+Tip: One batch of this recipe will fit perfectly into a loaf pan.
+If you’ve doubled the recipe, it will fit perfectly into an 8”×8” pan.

 The matcha date bars are ready to be eaten right away or they can be stored at room temperature for a couple of weeks!